Overview

 Autonomous delivery robots represent a promising technology for addressing logistics challenges globally, from delivering medical supplies to mountain communities in Switzerland to bringing products to customers in congested urban centers in Indonesia.
 By adapting AI technologies to diverse local contexts and needs, these systems have the potential to create more inclusive, efficient, and resilient delivery networks that support economic development while respecting the unique characteristics of communities worldwide, from urban metropolitan centers to suburban neighborhoods and rural settlements.

-Hands-on Exercise
+Hands-On Exercise

-Exploring African AI Applications
+Exploring Global AI Applications

 Exercise Description